Jind State: British era

-On 20 August 1948, with the signing of the instrument of accession, Jind became a part of the Patiala and East Punjab States Union.
-Jind town and district now form a part of Indian state of Haryana.
+On 20 August 1948, with the signing of the instrument of accession, Jind became a part of the Patiala and East Punjab States Union of the newly independent India on 15 July 1948.

 Postage stamps prior to King George V consisted of Indian stamps over printed as "Jhind State", with the letter 'H' in the name.
 On the George V stamps, the 'H' is omitted and is overprinted as "Jind State" (Reference actual stamps from the Victorian, Edward VII and George V eras).